CQ-01/WebDev/basic.md

 border: This property is used to set the border of an element.

 text-align: This property is used to align text within an element.

+background-image: This property is used to set a background image for an element.

+background-repeat: This property is used to specify whether a background image should be repeated or not.

+background-position: This property is used to position a background image within an element.

+box-sizing: This property is used to specify how the size of an element should be calculated, including padding and borders.

+opacity: This property is used to set the transparency of an element.

+transform: This property is used to apply 2D or 3D transformations to an element, such as rotate or scale.

+transition: This property is used to specify the duration and easing of a transition between different CSS property values.

+@media: This is used to create media queries, which allow you to apply different CSS styles based on the screen size or other conditions.

+@keyframes: This is used to create animations by defining keyframes and specifying the CSS properties and values that should be applied at each keyframe.

+flexbox and grid: These are used to create flexible and responsive layouts.

+border-radius: This property is used to add rounded corners to an element's border.

+text-shadow: This property is used to add a shadow effect to text.

+box-shadow: This property is used to add a shadow effect to an element.

+filter: This property is used to apply visual effects to an element, such as blur or brightness.

+z-index: This property is used to specify the stack order of elements, determining which element appears on top of others.

+transforms (2D and 3D): This property is used to apply 2D or 3D transformations to an element, such as rotate, skew, or translate.

+animation: This property is used to create animations by specifying the CSS properties and values that should be applied over a given duration and iteration.

+@font-face: This is used to import custom fonts from a server to be used on the website.

+::before and ::after: These are used to insert content before or after an element's content.

+@supports: This is used to apply styles based on the browser's support for a particular CSS feature.
 ```

 # JavaScript